foxriver76/ioBroker.denon/README.md

     |:---:|:---:|
     |string|R/W|

-    *If you want to get specific answers stored in `settings.expertReadingResult` you have to set a regex to this state.
+    *If you want to get specific answers stored in `settings.expertReadingResult` you have to set a RegEx to this state.
-    Regex has to be set, so that a RegEx Constructor can use it.
-It is recommended to use a [Regex tester](https://regexr.com/).
+    RegEx has to be set, so that a RegEx Constructor can use it.
+It is recommended to use a [RegEx tester](https://regexr.com/).
-    Do not set `/` at the beginning or end of the regex.*
+    Do not set `/` at the beginning or end of the RegEx.*

     *Example:*

     ```javascript
-    setState('denon.0.settings.expertReadingPatter', '(MV.+)|(SSINFAISFSV.+)');
+    setState('denon.0.settings.expertReadingPattern', '(MV.+)|(SSINFAISFSV.+)');

 * settings.expertReadingResult